-- 1. As part of the regular reporting cycle and consistent with best practices as outlined by both the Ministry of Education and District School Board Reporting Workgroup, a monthly Financial Report is prepared detailing any in-year expenditure variances and savings identified by analysing the 2015-16 year-to-date actual expenditures compared to the Revised Budget Estimates. - 2.
-All February YTD revenues and expenses have been adjusted for known MOE Public Sector Accounting Board (PSAB) requirements. - 3.
-Attached as Appendix B1 and B2 is the February YTD Revenue and Expenditure forecast which has been established as our method of reporting interim financial results.
+1. As part of the regular reporting cycle and consistent with best practices as outlined by both the Ministry of Education and District School Board Reporting Workgroup, a monthly Financial Report is prepared detailing any in-year expenditure variances and savings identified by analysing the 2015-16 year-to-date actual expenditures compared to the Revised Budget Estimates.

+- 2. All April YTD revenues and expenses have been adjusted for known Ministry of Education Public Sector Accounting Board (PSAB) requirements. - 3.
+Attached as Appendix B1 and B2 is the April Year-to-date Revenue and Expenditure forecast which has been established as our method of reporting interim financial results.